mao-aavn/extended-table/extended-table-product/README.md

 - [JUnit](https://junit.org/junit5/) tests for the main module unit testing
 - [Hypersonic SQL DB](http://hsqldb.org/) as the embedded database for the demo project (Demo data + database controller)
 - [Persistence Utils](https://market.axonivy.com/persistence-utils) library for robust database access and entity management
+- Code viewer displays source code for each demo page.
+This feature helps developers refer/copy the related code easily.

 ## Table State Persistence
 In the background, the table state is persisted as a JSON string value, together with the key formed by some factors (formId, tableId, state name).
 The persistence mechanism is decided by the given controller - the default controller will persist in the user's property map.